Have you ever witnessed a dog asthma attack? It is quite scary, really.

 A dog with asthma may begin an attack by wheezing and coughing.
 If the attack is severe, it may then progress to obstructed airways and labored breathing.

-Contrary to what many people think, canine asthma is not an infectious disease.
+Contrary to what many people think, asthma in dogs is not an infectious disease.
 It is more like an allergic reaction to airborne irritants and pollutants.

-Although asthma occurs less frequently in dogs than in cats, dogs do suffer from asthma as well, but it occurs more commonly in middle-aged and older pets, and dogs with weakened immune systems.
-Read this page to find out more about the possible causes, symptoms, and treatment.
+Asthma occurs more commonly in middle-aged and older pets, and dogs with weakened immune systems.
+Read on to find out more about the possible causes, symptoms, and treatment.

 Click here to visit our page on how to use natural remedies such as herbs to help control asthma attacks in dogs.

 As mentioned above, asthma not a disease.
 It is in reality a symptom which occurs as part of a severe allergic reaction.

 Dogs that have weakened immune systems are more prone to allergies and allergic reaction.
 A dog may have an asthma attack because he is allergic to some airborne irritants, such as cigarette smoke, dust, pollen, or other air pollutants.Other deeper underlying problems, such as worms, bacterial or viral infections, or even cancers, may also cause asthma in dogs.

 Certain dog breeds (e.g. pugs, malteses), due to the anatomy of their airways, are more prone to asthma.

 The cough can be a dry cough, but sometimes the dog may cough up some phlegm.
 Coughing is usually triggered by excitement and exercise.

 In addition, dogs with asthma also show some of the following signs: